bigmlcom/python/docs/index.rst

 they are so seldom used, they are not included in the automatic installation dependencies.
 The test suite includes some tests that will need these libraries to be installed.

+Also in order to use local `Topic Model` predictions, you will need to install `pystemmer <https://pypi.python.org/pypi/PyStemmer>`_.
+Using the `pip install` command for this library can produce an error if your system lacks the correct developer tools to compile it.
+In Windows, the error message will include a link pointing to the needed Visual Studio version and in OSX you'll need to install the Xcode developer tools.

 Installation
 ------------